mothur/mothur.github.io/_wiki/get.coremicrobiome.md

 you would like the OTU names outputted for.
 Must be an interger between 1 and number of samples in your file.

-To list the OTU\'s that have a relative abundance at or above 0.01 at for each number of samples, you would run:
+To list the OTU's that have a relative abundance at or above 0.01 at for each number of samples, you would run:

     mothur > get.coremicrobiome(shared=temp.job2.shared, abundance=1)